Cocrystals of symplectic Kashiwara-Nakashima tableaux, symplectic Willis like direct way, virtual keys and applications: Introduction

 Jacon and Lecouvey have suggested, in \cite{jacon2019keys}, that Willis' method \cite{Willis2011ADW} to compute right and left keys in type $A_{n-1}$ should be adaptable to type $C_n$.
 Motivated by Willis' direct inspection \cite{Willis2011ADW}, we create an alternative algorithm, based on a Kashiwara-Nakashima tableau, for the symplectic right key map, and for the symplectic left key map, that does not use the symplectic \emph{jeu de taquin}.

 Due to the added technicality of the symplectic \emph{jeu de taquin} compared to the one for SSYT, Willis' \emph{earliest weakly increasing subsequence} will fail to predict what gets slid during the Lecouvey-Sheats symplectic \emph{jeu de taquin}.
 Instead we need a way to calculate, without the use of \emph{jeu de taquin}, what would appear in each column if we were to swap its length with the previous column length via \emph{jeu de taquin}.
 The role of Willis' sequences will be replaced by our matchings (see Section \ref{rightkeydw}).
-In type $A$, these kind of matches were used earlier \cite{azenhas2006schur, lenart2015generalization}.
+In type $A$, these kind of matches were used earlier \cite{azenhas2006schur, lenart2004matching} for jeu de taquin on two columns.

+Lastly we prove that Baker virtualization \cite{ba00a} by folding $A_{2n-1}$ into $C_n$ commutes with dilatation of crystals \cite{kash2}.
+Dilatation of crystals provide a constructive bijection between Kashiwara crystals and Littelmann crystals of L-S paths.
+Thus we may alternatively utilize the Baker virtualization to embed a type $C_n$ Demazure crystal, its opposite and atoms into $A_{2n-1}$ ones and compute symplectic right and left keys via type A methods.